neurodata/treeple/DEVELOPING.md

 GH Actions will build wheels for each Python version and OS.
 Then the wheels needs to be uploaded to PyPi.
 The following steps outline the process:

-1. Download wheels from GH Actions and put all wheels into a ``dist/`` folder
+1. Download wheels from GH Actions and put all wheels into a ``dist/`` folder in the root (local) of the project.

 <https://github.com/neurodata/treeple/actions/workflows/build_wheels.yml> will have all the wheels for common OSes built for each Python version.